sparkflows/sparkflows-docs/docs/aws/admin-guide/ecs-fargate-sparkflows-deployment/configuration.rst

 Task Definition
 --------------
-Create the task by attaching the ecsTaskExecutionRole with all policy and image name.
+Create the task by attaching the **ecsTaskExecutionRole** with all the policies and image name.

-Add the ENV variable to use external MySQL othwise by default task will create and use the h2db.
-And external database is mandataory when mutiple replica of same task is running.
+Add the ENV variable to use external MySQL otherwise the task will create and use the H2 database, by default.
+Also, an external database is mandatory when multiple replicas of the same task are running.

 **Tasks deployed on container would run the following processes:**